nachogl1/reviewing-patterns/src/test/java/com/nachogl1/reviewingpatterns/behavioural/observer/readme.txt

 # Cool Cars

-Our company has developed a new software module that updates the main software core of the cars we manufacture.
+We are excited to introduce you to our latest software module for our line of amazing cars - Cool Cars.

-The cars are equipped with technology that allows them to be connected to internet in order to receive new updates, this new updates are basics strings with the version of the new update.
+Our cars are equipped with cutting-edge technology that allows them to connect to the internet and receive regular software updates.
+These updates come in the form of basic strings that indicate the version of the new software.

-The company currently has 3 different car models:

-- The Cool
-- The Nice
-- The Superb

-Define a model in which when the main factory triggers the update V10.0.1 all the cars observing for updates are notified of it.

-And the cars will print "Car <carName> received new update V10.0.1".
+Currently, we have three different car models - The Cool, The Nice, and The Superb.
+We are looking to develop a new update mechanism that will notify all cars of the new software version when the main factory triggers an update, specifically when we release the new version V10.0.1.

+Your challenge is to define a model that will allow all cars connected to the internet to be notified of this new update, and to print the message "Car <carName> received new update V10.0.1" for each car that receives the update.
+ This will ensure that all our customers are up-to-date with the latest software and have the best possible driving experience.

+We look forward to seeing your solution and making Cool Cars the best it can be!